-Yet so far the efforts of farmers and forest owners and their good practices for securing carbon stored in forests and soils have not been or have only partly been recognised in GHG accounting.
-The reason for this has been the difficulty of collecting robust carbon data from forests and soils and the lack of common rules on how to account for emissions and removals.
+The efforts of farmers and forest owners and their good practices for securing carbon stored in forests and soils have only partly been included in international agreements primarly due to the difficulty of collecting robust carbon data from forests and soils and the lack of common rules on how to account for emissions and removals.

-The LULUCF accounting rules will help to strengthen the capacity of forests and agricultural soils to preserve and capture CO2 in a sustainable manner.
-They will better recognise the efforts of forest owners and farmers and their good practices aimed at securing carbon stored in forests and soils.
-They will also contribute to protecting biodiversity and water resources and more climate-friendly agriculture.
-Financial incentives for climate-friendly agricultural practises can be given through the EU's rural development policy.
+The LULUCF accounting systems will help to strengthen the capacity of forests and agricultural soils to preserve and capture CO2 in a sustainable manner.
+They will better recognise the efforts of forest owners, farmers and practices aimed at securing carbon stored in forests and soils.

-The EU decision also requires Member States to report on their actions to increase removals and decrease emissions of GHG from activities related to forestry and agriculture.
+The EU decision also requires Member States to prepare actions to increase removals and decrease emissions of GHG from activities related to forestry and agriculture.

-The legislation goes further than the UNFCCC decision by phasing in mandatory accounting for grassland management and cropland management at the level of Member States.
+The legislation requires that Member States include grassland management and cropland management in their accounts.
 This will enhance the overall environmental integrity of GHG accounting in the EU by making it more complete.
 Accounting for the draining and rewetting of wetlands will remain voluntary, as in the international context.